victoryeagle77/userv/src/probes/memory/README.md

 ```

 In addition to this argument, you can add the `freq` parameter,
-to set an acquisition interval per second for the data collected by the probes:
+to set an acquisition interval per second for the data collected by this probe:

 ```bash
 ./userv --active ram --freq 5